yantonov/alias/README.md

 Motivation:
 Let's suppose that git or mercurial, for example, has no alias support.
 Using this app you can define aliases and use it with corresponding program.
+Technically is just a thin wrapper to conditionally run target program.

 Usage:
 1. Put the executable to path, and name it the same as cli program without alias support